-- i.
+- d.
+The Start - i.
 The Starter shall take up position at the side of the pool.
 The competitors, on a signal from the starter, shall take up position a short pace back from the edge of the pool; on the preparatory command from the starter 'Take your marks', the competitors shall immediately take up a starting position on the edge of the pool, and remain motionless until the signal to start; they may not swing their arms or make anticipatory movements of the body, though they may provide any attitude that they wish.
 If a false start occurs, the starters whistle will be blown for a second time and a stop rope should be deployed.
-The swimmers must be recalled and the heat restarted. - ii.
-If the first attempt to start the heat is false, the swimmers must be warned that in the event of any further false starts those deemed responsible will be required to start in the water for all subsequent restarts. - d.
+The swimmers must be recalled and the heat restarted.

+ii.
+If the first attempt to start the heat is false, the swimmers must be warned that in the event of any further false starts those deemed responsible will be required to start in the water for all subsequent restarts.

+e.
 The time is taken from the whistle and a whistle will blow to signal the end of the period.
-The timekeeper should indicate when half time has elapsed and the last 30 seconds of the swim should be counted down in 10 second intervals and the last 10 seconds in single seconds. - e.
-A swimmer must touch the end of the pool with some part of their body each time they turn, and 50 pts. will be deducted each time they fail to do so.
-Swim England rules as to how the end is to be touched, depending on the style of swim, do not apply. - f.
-The distance swum is measured at the point reached by the foremost part of the swimmer's person when the whistle is blown.
+The timekeeper should indicate when half time has elapsed and the last 30 seconds of the swim should be counted down in 10 second intervals and the last 10 seconds in single seconds.

+f.
+A swimmer must touch the end of the pool with some part of their body each time they turn, and 50 pts. will be deducted each time they fail to do so as monitored by the turn/lane judge.

+Note: Swim England rules as to how the end is to be touched, depending on the style of swim, do not apply.